hashan789/PHOENIX/README.md

 * **Post-processing:** This is the final step, and it involves correcting any errors that were made in the previous levels.
 This may involve tasks such as removing noise, correcting segmentation errors, and correcting character recognition errors.

 The hierarchy of OCR is important because it allows OCR systems to be modular and scalable.
 Each level of the hierarchy can be implemented using different techniques, and the levels can be combined in different ways to achieve different levels of accuracy and performance.

-In recent years, there has been a trend towards using deep learning techniques for OCR.
-Deep learning techniques have been shown to be very effective for character recognition, and they can be used to achieve high accuracy even for challenging tasks such as handwritten OCR.

 The hierarchy of OCR is still evolving, and there is ongoing research into new techniques for each level of the hierarchy.
 As OCR technology continues to develop, it is likely that the hierarchy will become more complex and sophisticated.